ibnuda/fpmortals/manuscript/complete.md

   scala> List(true, false, true).flatMap { b => if (b) List(0) else List(1, 1) }
 ~~~~~~~~

-which produces a fresh `List(0)` or `List(1, 1)` every time the branch
-is invoked.

 yang menciptakan objek `List(0)` atau `List(1, 1)` baru tiap kali percabangan
 dieksekusi.

-A> These kinds of optimisations are possible in FP because all methods
-A> are deterministic, also known as *referentially transparent*.
-A>
 A> Optimisasi semacam ini mungkin dilakukan pada pemrograman fungsional
 A> yang disebabkan karena semua metoda adalah fungsi deterministik.
 A> Fungsi semacam ini juga dikenal dengan *rujukan transparan*.
 A>
-A> If a method returns a different value every time it is called, it is
-A> *impure* and breaks the reasoning and optimisations that we can
-A> otherwise make.
-A>
 A> Bilamana sebuah metoda mengembalikan nilai yang berbeda tiap kali metoda
 A> tersebut dipanggil, maka metoda ini dianggap tidak murni (lol, murni apa sih?)
 A> dan mengaburkan penalaran dan optimisasi yang seharusnya bisa dilakukan.
-A>
-A> If the `F` is an effect, perhaps one of our drone or Google algebras,
-A> it does not mean that the output of the call to the algebra is cached.
-A> Rather the reference to the operation is cached.
-The performance
-A> optimisation of `ifM` is only noticeable for data structures, and more
-A> pronounced with the difficulty of the work in each branch.
 A>
 A> Bila `F` merupakan sebuah efek, anggap saja salah satu dari drone kita
 A> atau aljabar Google, bukan berarti keluaran atas pemanggilan aljabar